*Marbury FFA Chapter*

 III.
 Supporting Documentation:

-These are pictures of your S.A.E Project showing various aspects of the
+These are pictures of your S.A.E Project showing various aspects of

 project.
 Hint, show as many different activities as possible of your project.